My 40 day fast ended on Valentine’s Day. Good Friday marked 40 days after my fast.

 The unmentionable: The biggest difference is that my digestive system runs very efficiently.
 (Though some may think it gross, I want to be completely honest about the physical benefits I’ve derived.)
 In essence, my intestinal tract has been Roto-Rootered; 57 years of gunk has been cleaned out of my system.

-I watched a tastefully-tasteless video during my fast, and applied the principles.
+I watched this tastefully-tasteless video during my fast, and applied the principles.
 Try it!
 But don’t take this news sitting down….

 Spiritual: I’d like to say that everything has changed as a result of my 40 day fast, but I can’t.
 When God spoke to my heart these words: “My grace is sufficient,” he meant it.
 I’m still learning the secret of being content whatever the situation, whether well fed or hungry, whether living in plenty or in want, whether my family life is challenging or not; whether my neighbors are difficult or not.
 I am learning that I can do all this through him who gives me strength.